cncf/tag-security/.github/ISSUE_TEMPLATE/proposal.md

 Scope: How much effort will this take? ok to provide a range of options if or "not yet determined" for initial proposals.
 Feel free to include proposed tasks below or link a Google doc

 Intent to lead:
-* [ ] **I intend to be a project lead on this proposal if the community is interested in pursing this work.** This statement of intent does not preclude others from co-leading or becoming lead in my stead.
+* [ ] **I volunteer to be a project lead on this proposal if the community is interested in pursing this work.** This statement of intent does not preclude others from co-leading or becoming lead in my stead.

 Proposal to Project:
-* [ ] Asked to have issue assigned
 * [ ] Added to the planned meeting template for _mm dd_
 * [ ] Raised in a Security TAG meeting to determine interest - _mm dd_
 * [ ] Collaborators comment on issue for determine interest and nominate project lead
-* [ ] Scoping meeting scheduled and scope determined _mm dd_
+* [ ] Scope determined via meeting _mm dd_ and/or shared document<add link>
+   with call for participation in #tag-security slack channel thread<add link> and mailing list email<add link>
 * [ ] Scope presented to Security TAG leadership and Sponsor is assigned

 TO DO
 - [ ] Security TAG Leadership Representative:
 - [ ] Project leader(s):
+- [ ] Issue is assigned to project leaders and Security TAG Leadership Representative
 - [ ] Project Members:
 - [ ] _Fill in addition TODO items here so the project team and community can see progress!_
 - [ ] Scope